 Room Reservation Policy

-There are eighteen small rooms which can be used for study or audio/video review.
-Four of the rooms are equipped for videotape playback.
-Use of these rooms is governed by this room reservation policy which covers advance reservations, room renewals, cancellations, fines, and consequences of the misuse of rooms.
+There are thirteen small rooms which can be used for study or audio/video review.
+Three of the rooms are equipped for audio/visual use.
+Use of these rooms is governed by this room reservation policy which covers advance reservations, room renewals, cancellations, and consequences of the misuse of rooms.
 The reservation policy was implemented to address concerns about fair access to the study and audio/visual equipment rooms in the Library.